-Three different color wheels are provided optically in The segmented retroreflector 302 is shown in further 55 series-the color cross fader 308 is located at unfocused location 307 and the ICONTM color wheel 316 is located at focused location 314.
+Three different color wheels are provided optically in series-the color cross fader 308 is located at unfocused location 307 and the ICONTM color wheel 316 is located at focused location 314.
 Any of the three color altering devices includes a clear location which can be selected, and through which the light will pass unchanged in color.
-This allows any or all of the color altering devices to be inactive so that light, beam color can be selected by one color changes, both color changes or neither color changes.
+This allows any or all of the color altering devices to be inactive so that light beam color can be selected by one color changes, both color changes or neither color changes.